How can we help you today?

 To minimize costs, focus on these:

-Offer a lower-cost shipping option.
-Use the most affordable shipping service that still provides tracking, such as USPS First-Class Mail for small, light items.
+Offer a lower-cost shipping option: Use a lower-cost tracked service when appropriate, such as USPS Ground Advantage for eligible small or lightweight packages.
 You can also save on shipping costs by printing your labels directly through eBay, which often provides a discount.

 How do I avoid eBay fees?

 While it’s impossible to avoid all eBay fees, you can minimize costs by understanding eBay’s fee structure and choosing the right listing format and shipping options.
-Listing fewer than 250 items per month can also help you avoid certain fees.
+Staying within your monthly zero insertion fee allowance can help you avoid insertion fees, but final value fees still apply when an item sells.

 Can I sell on eBay internationally?